richslezak/NumberGame/README.md

 ## A fun project of guessing the magic number.
 Play the Number Game [here](https://roos-number-game.netlify.app/)

-#### Coming Features
+#### Game Features

-1. User Sets number of blocks which will redraw the grid UI.
+1. Dificulty level setting which redraws the grid UI from 2x2, 3x3 and 4x4.
-2. Show the number of times it took the user to guess the magic number.
+2. Shows the number of times it took the user to guess the winning number.

 This site is built using [Vite](https://vitejs.dev/), [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/)